ZetaTwo/zetatwocom/_posts/ctf/2022-01-06-djulkalendern-2021-writeup.md

 Running this gives the password `peaceful`.

-## Day 20: dAnkan's Eleven, or Clucking with a Duckling
+## Day 20: The Polar Express, or T. Hanks for the Train

 In this challenge we are given a LogiSim schematic with a lock.
 The lock takes five 7-bit values as input.
 By studying the schematic we can translate it into the following Z3 code and solve it.